alibaba/AliceMind/sofa/README.md

 [XTREME](https://sites.research.google/xtreme/) is one of the most representative massively multilingual benchmark.

-The result of XNLI task is reproduced using the default hyperparameters listed in `.sh` file.
-Other benchmark on tasks such as XQuAD, Tatoeba can be found in [VECO-Readme](https://github.com/alibaba/AliceMind/tree/main/
+The result of XNLI task is reproduced using the default hyperparameters listed in `finetune_veco.sh` file.
+Other benchmark on tasks such as XQuAD, Tatoeba can be found in [VECO-Readme](https://github.com/alibaba/AliceMind/tree/main/VECO)

 |Model| XNLI<br>(Acc) |
 |--------------------|-------|